ml-struct-bio/cryodrgn/README.md

             -o 01_vae256_z8 \
             --load 01_vae_256_z8/weights.24.pkl # 0-based indexing

 Note: While these settings worked well for the datasets we've tested, they are highly experimental for the general case as different datasets have diverse sources of heterogeneity.
-Please reach out to the authors with questions/consult -- we'd love to learn more.
+Please reach out to the authors with questions -- we'd love to learn more.

 ### Accelerated training with GPU parallelization and mixed precision training